Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 confirmation messages.
 The system should minimize human input by providing features like dropdown menus and auto-fill where appropriate in order to lessen user effort.
 When mistakes occur, the system must provide concise, informative notifications together with easy-to-follow instructions on how to fix the problem.
-Additionally, the interface should follow basic accessibility standards to support users with different needs, and overall system response time should not exceed 2 seconds to ensure a smooth and efficient user experience.
+Additionally, the interface must comply with WCAG 2.1 AA standards to support users with different needs, and overall system response time should not exceed 2 seconds to ensure a smooth and efficient user experience.